-Office of Transitional Programs
+Office of Student Success and First Year Programs

-Adults in Transition (AIT)AIT is a one-semester program that provides support for women and men who are returning to school seeking a career change, because they have been laid off, or because their pursuit of further education was interrupted.
+Adults in Transition (AIT)AIT is a one-semester program that provides support for women and men who are returning to school seeking a career change, because they have been laid off or their pursuit of further education was interrupted.
 The program was created to help students cope with the stress and changes involved in returning to school after a long absence.

 AIT is open to students who plan to start their first semester at MCC (including students who are returning to MCC after a long absence).
 Students who enroll in MCC through AIT are provided with special services which include: